Text: John 13

 THE FIRST FIRST COMMUNION CLASS

-It is an extra special night for eight of our young people, the night of their first communion.
+It is an extra special night for nine of our young people, the night of their first communion.
 We spent some time learning more about the precious gifts received through this holy sacrament in our first communion class.
 You are a great group of students, and I was happy to be your teacher.

 Did you know that on that night almost two thousand years ago that Jesus held a first communion class of sorts with his disciples?
 It was their first communion, too — it had to be since it was the first communion ever offered!
 But I bet you didn’t know that it was a class, too.
 Sure.
-In a few minutes we’ll read St. John’s version of the story, in which Jesus does something rather strange: he grabs a towel and a basin of water, and he washes his disciples feet.
+We just read St. John’s version of the story, in which Jesus does something rather strange: he grabs a towel and a basin of water, and he washes his disciples feet.
 That was quite shocking, because who do you think normally had the job of washing the guests feet?
 It wasn’t the host.
 It was usually the host’s servant or slave.
 So why was Jesus down on his hands and knees washing his disciples feet?
 Here’s how it ends:

 After he had washed their feet, had put on his robe, and had returned to the table, he said to them, “Do you know what I have done to you?
 You call me Teacher and Lord– and you are right, for that is what I am.
 So if I, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.
 For I have set you an example, that you also should do as I have done to you.
 Very truly, I tell you, servants are not greater than their master, nor are messengers greater than the one who sent them.
 If you know these things, you are blessed if you do them. — John 13:12-17